JuNeng/entropy-editor-archive/README.md

 git checkout -b [dev_name]/[feature_branch]

-// After you finish your development, you open a PR.
-Get approval and then merge into master.
-// The admin run the following command to publish it (IT IS A MUST!
-// Otherwise, our front-end repo wouldn't be able to access the code.)

-git checkout master && yarn publish

 // Go to localhost:8080.
 Enjoy coding!

+// Once you finish your development ,run the following command to publish it (IT IS A MUST!
+// Otherwise, our front-end repo wouldn't be able to access the code.)

+yarn run publish

+// Then you can commit your code and ask for code review.
 ```
 [![npm license](https://img.shields.io/npm/l/awesome-badges.svg)](https://www.npmjs.org/package/awesome-badges)